Evolutionary State-Space Model and Its Application to Time-Frequency Analysis of Local Field Potentials: Analysis of LFP data from olfaction sequence memory study

-To gain insights into addressing the second question, we examined the LFP traceplots of the first 15 epochs at electrode 7 (Figure~\ref{Intro_ex}).
-It is clear that signals across various electrodes are highly associated as time evolves.
-Similarly, from the log periodogram boxplots in Figure~\ref{Intro_ex2} across all the frequencies, we notice that the powers are quite spread out, especially at lower frequencies and the two peaks around delta and slow gamma bands.
+To gain insights into addressing the second question, we examined the log periodogram boxplots in Figure~\ref{Intro_ex2} across all the frequencies, we notice that the powers are quite spread out, especially at lower frequencies and the two peaks around delta and slow gamma bands.
 The heatmap in Figure~\ref{Intro_ex3} demonstrates the dynamics from early, middle, and late stages of the whole session.
-Figure~\ref{real_avg_3phase} shows the evolving of the power across all the electrodes particularly on delta, alpha, and gamma bands.
-It shows that higher frequency bands dominates in early and late phases, while lower frequency bands capture more power.
+Web Figure~21 shows the evolving of the power across all the electrodes particularly on delta, alpha, and gamma bands.
+It shows that higher frequency bands dominate in early stage, while lower frequency bands capture more power during the evolution of experiment.
 In Figure~\ref{real_avg_tetrode}, an interesting pattern emerges: the burst of gamma activity on Phase 1 of the epochs is not replicated at other phases.
 One possible interpretation is that odor sequence (on which the animals have had extensive training) is re-encoded early in each session, which requires high frequency (gamma) activity, but later in the session, gamma activity is regulated and other lower frequencies (delta and alpha) become more prominent.
-Inspired by all these results, a further study is necessary to uncover the latent lower dimensional source signals that drive the observed LFPs.
+Promoted by all these results, a further study is necessary to uncover the latent lower dimensional source signals that drive the observed LFPs.